 GED® Preparation Classes

-For those who are reading, writing and doing math at a high school level, we have created intense ten (10) week classes in each of the four (4) subject areas: Reasoning Through Language Arts, Mathematical Reasoning, Science and Social Studies to assist you become fully prepared for the Official GED® Test.
-These classes will help you to focus on the skills and the basic knowledge needed to successfully earn your Ohio High School Equivalence Diploma.
+For those who are preparing for the GED test, we have ten (10) week classes to assist you to become fully prepared for the Official GED® Test.
+These classes will help you to focus on the knowledge and skills needed to successfully earn your Ohio High School Equivalence Diploma.

 English for Speakers of Other Languages (ESL) Classes

 Aspire offers FREE classes to help those who speak another language to learn to speak, read, write and understand English.

 Estas clases gratuitas se certran en hablar, leer y escribir Inglés.

 Póngase en contacto con Melissa al 440.576.5599 para obtener más información.

 - This ten (10) week , 30-hour class is designed to help adult students to be prepared to be successful in any health-related adult education or college program.
 Topics covered include medical terminology, health-care math, anatomy, study and test-taking strategies and much more.